redhat-scholars/istio-tutorial/readme.md

 ![siege output with some 503 requests due to open circuit breaker](readme_images/siege_cb_503.png)

 You can run siege multiple times, but in all of the executions you should see some `503` errors being displayed in the results.
-That's the circuit breaker being opened whenever Istio detects more than 1 pending request being handled by the deployment.
+That's the circuit breaker being opened whenever Istio detects more than 1 pending request being handled by the instance/pod.

 #### Clean up